kpuka/SIMAH/_portfolio/7 Risk Difference, Relative Risk, and Odds Ratio.md

 # Relative Risk (RR) vs. Odds Ratio (OR)

+**ORs and RRs are not equivalent**.
+Interpretation of RRs is more intuitive and may be preferred.

-- The OR will approximate the RR when the prevalence of disease/outcome is low (i.e. <10%).
+The OR will approximate the RR when the prevalence of disease/outcome is low (i.e. <10%).
 If > 10%, then ORs that are less than 1.0 underestimate the RR, and ORs that are greater than 1.0 overestimate the RR (OR will be more extreme than RR).

-- OR is symmetrical, such that the OR of event = 1 / (OR of non-event).
-RR is not symmetrical.
-- RR can (and should be) calculated from randomized controlled trials, cohort studies, case-cohort studies, or nested case-control studies.
-RR cannot be calculated from traditional case-control trials, for which ORs should be calculated.
+RR are appropriate for randomized controlled trials, cohort studies, case-cohort studies, or nested case-control studies. **RRs are not appropriate for traditional case-control studies**.
 The reason is related to how risk and odds are defined; calculation of risk requires the use of "people at risk" as the denominator.
 In retrospective (traditional case-control) studies, the total number of exposed people is not available, therefore RR cannot be calculated and OR must be used.
 Case-control studies are not based on the population, the researcher chooses how many controls to include in the study and this will impact RR but not OR (see example below).

 Example: Impact of doubling the control group on the OR and RR.